o1-labs/mina-on-chain-voting/OCV_PROCESS.md

     2. `source = receiver`
     3. Valid _memo_ field (either _mip3_ or _no mip3_)
 - Fetch all transactions for the voting period
     1. To avoid our requests getting too big and potentially timing out, we will request the transactions from each block individually
     2. Block production varies over time; sometimes many blocks are produced in a slot, sometimes no blocks are produced.
-A priori, we do not know the exact block heights which constitute the voting period.
+As priority, we do not know the exact block heights which constitute the voting period.
 We fetch all _canonical_ block heights for the voting period, determined by the _start_ and _end_ times

   ```
   query BlockHeightsInVotingPeriod {